 - probably a mom

-Two days later, my brother asked me again but this time he came with a gift - it was a box of chocolates and a flower.
-I looked at it and felt flattered, but I said no again.
-My brother just felt the urge to get this over with so he would stopped being a yo-yo.
+Two days later, my brother asked me again but this time he came with a gift – it was a box of chocolates and a flower his boss’ had bought for me.
+I looked at it (and felt very flattered someone was escorting me), but I said no again.

-By the end of the week my brother came to me, but this time his boss was waiting for him at the corner of the block.
-I guess he figured if I could glance through the window and look at him that perhaps his appearance would make me change my mind.
-But no, it didn't work.
-I said no again and my brother passed his information along.
+A week passed and my brother approached me with the same question “if I was interested to go out with his boss”, but this time his boss was waiting near our house, at the corner of the block (I guess he figured if I could glance through the window and look at him that perhaps I would change my mind?).
+I said no again.
+I felt bad for my brother, I knew his boss was pressuring him to do this (which hello? not a real way to get a woman)

 Then my mom approached me and said to me "are you crazy?, a rich man is courting you for this long and you say no over and over?"